iq-motion-control/iq-module-communication-doc/docs/manual/manual_telemetry.rst

 *********
 Vertiq modules broadcast the DroneCAN standard :ref:`uavcan.equipment.esc.Status <dronecan_support_esc_status>` and :ref:`uavcan.equipment.device.Temperature <dronecan_support_device_temperature>` messages to send ESC telemetry.
-Refer to the :ref:`DroneCAN <manual_dronecan>` section of the Feature Reference Manual for more details on the DroneCAN bus and those messages.
+Refer to the :ref:`DroneCAN <dronecan_protocol>` section for more details on the DroneCAN bus and those messages.

 All modules connected to a DroneCAN bus broadcast these telemetry messages, no additional configuration is required.
 It is possible to adjust the frequency that DroneCAN telemetry is sent with as detailed below.